991rajat/house_assist/README.md

 ### Technologies Used
 Java, Android, FireBase, MapBox.
  ### Features
- * User can register as a customer or as a utility provider
+ * User can register both as a customer or as a utility provider
  * Interactive Map
  * Chat rooms
 ### Screenshots